 - Just as alcohol affects your body, it also affects your brain.

-- However, alcohol disrupts the balance of chemicals in the brain, including serotonin – a chemical that helps to regulate your mood.
-This is why if you drink too much or too often you can end up feeling worse.
+- However, alcohol is classified as a depressant.
+It disrupts the balance of chemicals in the brain, including serotonin – a chemical that helps to regulate your mood.
+This is why if you drink too much or too often you can end up feeling worse – it can increase your anxiety as the effects wear off.

-- If you use alcohol as your main way of relieving stress and anxiety, there is a risk that you may become dependent on it.
+- If you use alcohol as a way of relieving stress and anxiety, there is a risk that you may become dependent on it.

-- There are lots of strategies you can use so your drinking stays at the level of improving your mood rather than lowering it.
+- There are lots of other strategies you can use to improve your mood.

 How does alcohol affect your brain?